 We've tried out and tested more than a dozen OBD-II scanners, and we've rated them based on features, size, warranty, setup, ease of use and — above all — value.
-These scanners can diagnose thousands of car problems, and they work on most vehicles sold in North America since 1996.
-(Here's a page that helps you find your car's OBD2 port.)
+The best OBD2 scanners can diagnose thousands of automotive problems.

-But all scanners are not created equal.
+But all OBD2 scanners are not created equal.
 There are two general types of devices:

 Wireless OBD2II scanners plug into the port, but then connect via Bluetooth to a smartphone or tablet to display their findings.